 We clean the exhaust fan on our MCR-20 once each quarter because, based on our production roasting schedule on that machine, that’s when the coffee residue becomes built up enough to necessitate a scrub down.
 We are only roasting around 500lbs per week on this roaster, if you are roasting more or less than that your cleaning schedule will look different.

-The exhaust venting and fan are just one of many points in your machine that should be well taken care to ensure smooth operation.
+The exhaust venting and fan are just one of many points in your machine that should be well-taken care of to ensure smooth operation.
 Not only does this fan pull air through the system, it pulls smoke, chaff, and heat through to ensure our coffee is clean and tasty out of the drum.

 Above you’ll see us tackling the exhaust fan on the 20kg roaster.
 On our 3kg machines and larger the process of removing and cleaning your fan will look similar to this.